The exact convex roof for GHZ-W mixtures for three qubits and beyond: General procedure

-{\em Optimal $(2,1)$ decompositions in between the states $\ket{N_i}$ -- } In order to get a glimpse of what is happening in between the lower tetrahedra, we briefly want to consider the case in which an orthogonal decomposition of the density matrix lies within this simplex of $(2,1)$ decompositions.
+In order to get a glimpse of what is happening in between the lower tetrahedra, we briefly want to consider the case in which an orthogonal decomposition of the density matrix lies within this simplex of $(2,1)$ decompositions.
 For symmetry reasons, this is the case for the two pure states lying respectively on the vectors corresponding to $\ket{Z_1}+\ket{Z_2}$ or to $\ket{Z_3}+\ket{W}$.
-The two cases lead to the same result (for the calculations see \ref{app:purestates-Ni}).
+The two cases lead to the same result (for the calculations see Appendix \ref{app:states-Mi}).
 The angle of the state $\ket{M_3}$ is $\theta=2.25566=129.24^\circ$.
 The three points corresponding to the states $\ket{M_i}$ for $i=1,2,3$ are marked in Fig.~\ref{fig:OptimDecomp-GHZ-W} with white dots.